mmiscool/BREP/docs/assembly-constraints/parallel-constraint.md

 Parallel constraints align the directions of two faces, edges, or components.
 They are the primary orientation tool for planar or cylindrical features that must stay parallel without requiring contact.

 ## Inputs
-- `constraintID` – unique identifier surfaced in the UI.
+- `id` – unique identifier surfaced in the UI.
 - `elements` – two selections (faces, edges, or components).
 Each selection must resolve to a direction vector.
 - `applyImmediately` – historical flag retained for UI compatibility; the solver always iterates instead of applying a single shot correction.
 - `reverse` – toggles the stored orientation preference so the constraint can align outward-facing normals instead of inward-facing normals.